labour law

 Codes On Wages, 2019

-Issues related to this Act are
+Issues of this Act

 • The State government usually fixes minimum wages above the binding floor price, rather than fixing a binding floor wage, the Government should fix a binding minimum wage rate so that there is no dual wage rate.